RillingDev/chevron/README.md

 })
 ```

-Then you can simply call "access" again to access your new service type.
+Then you can simply call `access` again to access your new service type.

 ```javascript
 cv.access("foo");
 ```

-# FAQ
+## FAQ

 - **Q: Why are there no middleware/decorators?**
 - A: I actually had middleware/decorators in version 1.x, but I removed them because I felt like the lib should focus more on being tiny than on more features